scgerkin/C964_Capstone/paper/paper.md

 # Section A - Project Proposal/Recommendation

 ## Problem Summary
-Arrow Medical Imagingis a medical imaging company that provides on-going or on-call as needed radiologic image readings for physicians and clinicians in various settings ranging from urgent care facilities to general practitioners and family medicine.
+Arrow Medical Imaging is a medical imaging company that provides on-going or on-call as needed radiologic image readings for physicians and clinicians in various settings ranging from urgent care facilities to general practitioners and family medicine.
 Clinicians rely on fast and accurate diagnostic readings of a wide range of imaging techniques but chief among these are chest X-ray images.
 Chest X-ray imaging is inexpensive, fast, and has a low radiologic risk to patients and as such is often the first-line diagnostic tool for disease diagnosis and patient treatment planning.

 As Arrow Medical Imaging expands, more and more facilities and practitioners are contracting the expertise of Arrow Medical Imaging's expertise in providing results in a timely fashion.
 This influx of clientele has stretched the existing resources beyond their current capabilities.
 As such, Arrow Medical Imaging has expressed a desire to create a pilot program for automating the diagnostic process with chest X-ray imaging with machine learning models to assist the existing radiologist staff with improving the turn-around time for diagnostic results in this high volume service.